Nwakakukaks/prototype/readme.md

 MVP Creation: Risha builds a functional MVP based on the submitted concept, which is then handed off to Pearl for design.

-Smart Contract Integration: Qwen takes the MVP and deploys the necessary smart contracts on the Sonic blockchain, ensuring all functionality works on-chain.
+Smart Contract Integration: Qwen takes the MVP and deploys the necessary smart contracts on the Sonic blockchain, ensuring all functionality works on-chain and creates the nextjs frontend to connect with the deployed contract.

-Marketing and Launch: Mona markets the MVP on Pad19, our idea launchpad, where users can interact with the prototype, provide feedback, and rate it ⭐️.
+Marketing and Launch: Monad markets the MVP on Pad19, our idea launchpad, where users can interact with the prototype, provide feedback, and rate it ⭐️.